 Feeling uncomfortable is OK

-Now, before we start, we want you to remember that the desire to avoid apologizing is OK for humans.
+Before we start, we want you to remember that the desire to avoid apologizing is OK for humans.
 Admitting our mistakes usually feels very uncomfortable.
 Still, we all fail once in a while.
 And if we want to succeed in life, work, and relationships, we need to learn the art of apologizing.
-If we do so, people know that we care and we are responsible.
+If we do so, people know that we care and are responsible.
 It proves that we value them and can be trusted.

 When to write an apology email